Skip to main content

 Figure 1.98.
 Strata exposed along a reservoir shoreline.
 Each layer represents sediments deposited under unique environmental conditions over a period of time (days, years, centuries).
 Figure 1.99.
 Layers of sedimentary rock formations of the Cenozoic Era are exposed in many locations US coastlines.
 These are Calvert Cliffs on Chesapeake Bay, Maryland.

-This page titled 1.39: Rock Formations is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.39: Rock Formations is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform.